 #3 Get Great Images

 So you have a business page and a custom URL; yet your Facebook page is still likely to look quite bland.
 To give it character and integrate it with your brand, consider adding a high-quality profile picture and cover photo to bring it more to life.

 This will be easier if you already have a powerful financial services brand and visual identity, where you can leverage strong, pre-existing design assets.
-For instance, here is the Facebook imagery of one financial planning firm in Sale, Cheshire, which makes a very strong impression:

 #4 Call to Action

 What do you want your target audience to do when your marketing brings them to your Facebook page?
 It’s easy to forget about this step, but it is crucial.
 Do you want them to click the Like button and follow your daily Facebook posts?
 Do you want them to drop you a private message?